OpenRTMFP/Cumulus/README.md

 **Windows**

 Visual Studio 2008 file solutions and projects are included.
-It seeks the external librairies in "External/lib" folder and external includes in "External/include" folder at the root project.
+It finds the external librairies in "External/lib" folder and external includes in "External/include" folder at the root project.
+So you must put Poco and OpenSSL includes/libs in these folders.

 **Linux/Unix**

-Cumulus has not makefile for this time, Cumulus code is thought to be crossplaform, and it should be easy to create the necessary makefiles.
+If your linux system includes a package manager you can install fastly OpenSSL and Poco dependencies, packages to install are called "libssl-dev" and "libpoco-dev".

+CumulusLib building manipulation are:

+	make
+	make clean

+CumulusService works in a same way:

+	make
+	make clean

 Thanks
 ------------------------------------